Students collaborate in the classroom

 Meet the Faculty

-Professor, Computer Graphics Technology and Graphics
+Associate Professor, Computer Information Technology

-Professor, Computer Information Technology and Graphics
+Associate Professor, Computer Information Technology

-Associate Professor, Computer Graphics Technology and Graphics
+Associate Professor, Computer Information Technology

 A student stands in front of a tower of electrical boxes, they have red cords draped over their shoulder and are smiling.